The multicolour size Ramsey number of a path: The key lemma

 This means that there exists a partition $A = A_1 \cup \cdots \cup A_q$ with $|A_i| < k/2 - 1$ for all $i \in [q]$ and an associated subgraph $H$ for which

 In particular, by \eqref{eq:pk-free} it follows that $H$ is $P_k$-free as well.
 This completes the proof. \end{proof}

-In the remainder of this section, we show how to deduce Lemma~\ref{lem:main} from Lemma~\ref{lem:big-lem}.
-By the initial refinement of the graph, we may assume that the conditions on $|V|$ and $\Delta$ in Lemma~\ref{lem:big-lem} are always satisfied.
-Now, given $G$ in the setting of Lemma~\ref{lem:main}, we aim to identify a dense subgraph of $G$ to apply Lemma~\ref{lem:big-lem}.
-To select this subgraph we first find a partition where each $E_j$ is ``approximately regular'' and has degrees satisfying Furthermore, we also ensure that $E_j$ has a vertex partition $V(E_j)=V_j\cup W_j$ where $W_j$ is independent in $E_j$.
-Finally, $R$ is just some remaining subgraph with small maximum degree.
+In the remainder of this section, we show how to deduce Lemma~\ref{lem:main} from Lemma~\ref{lem:bipartite-finding}.
+Given $G$ in the setting of Lemma~\ref{lem:main}, we aim to identify a bipartite subgraph of $G$ to apply Lemma~\ref{lem:bipartite-finding}.
+To select this subgraph we first find a partition

+where each $E_j$ has a vertex partition $V(E_j)=V_j\cup U_j$ where $U_j$ is independent in $E_j$, and such that $E_j$ is ``approximately regular''.
+This gives us simultaneous control of $|V_j|$ and $\Delta(E_j)$, ensuring they lie in the range of parameters specified by Fact~\ref{fact:lambdaballsunified}.